CERTCC/Vultron/docs/topics/process_models/em/negotiating.md

 !!! note ""

-    Submission of a report when an embargo proposal is pending ($q^{em} \in P$) SHALL be construed as the Sender's acceptance ($q^{em} \in P \xrightarrow{a} A$) of the terms proposed regardless of whether the Sender or Receiver was the proposer.
+    Submitting a report when an embargo proposal is pending ($q^{em} \in P$) SHALL be construed as the Sender's acceptance ($q^{em} \in P \xrightarrow{a} A$) of the terms proposed regardless of whether the Sender or Receiver was the proposer.